-Parks and forests all tend to look beautiful in autumn, but there is something special about Kungsparken in Malmö.
-The little pond reflects the fall colors so perfectly, it looks like a painting.
+Parks and forests all tend to look beautiful in autumn, but there is something special about Kungsparken in Malmö during autumn in Sweden.
+The little pond reflects the fall colors so perfectly, that it looks like a painting.
 Take an hour or two here and walk around the park and since it’s in the city center, you won’t steer too much away from the city.

 3. Röttle Village

-My personal favorite and the best place for a day trip from Gothenburg.
+My personal favorite and the best place for a day trip from Gothenburg during autumn in Sweden.
 Pack picnic food in a basket and head to Röttle.
 There are a few things to see in this village, so take at least two hours to fully enjoy this place.

 Besides the beautiful views from the bridge, there is also Västanå Nature Reserve to roam around in, a waterfall to enjoy and a bunch of little red houses grazing the grounds of Röttle.